Skip to main content

 Q4.
 Are the historical credit score files aligned between the GSEs?

-Q7: Where can I access the MBS, CRT, and Historical Loan Performance disclosure datasets?
+Q7.
+Where can I access the MBS, CRT, and Historical Loan Performance disclosure datasets?

-Fannie Mae's CRT and Historical Loan Performance data is available in Data Dynamics.
+CRT and Historical Loan Performance data is available in Data Dynamics.
 Data Dynamics is free to access, though registration is required.
 There is no additional Classic FICO historical file for CRT and Single-Family Loan Level Dataset given that both datasets contain active and inactive loans.

-Q8: Why do the historical files for CRT and the Historical Loan Performance data provide loan representative credit scores when the corresponding datasets provide borrower and co-borrower representative credit score?
+Q8.
+Why do the historical files for CRT and the Historical Loan Performance data provide loan representative credit scores when the corresponding datasets provide borrower and co-borrower representative credit score?

 Under the current methodology, one of the borrowers’ representative credit scores at origination is equivalent to the loan representative credit score at origination.
 This allows for consistency between publicly provided datasets that include either the borrower or loan representative credit scores.
-The new methodology of Average then Average does not facilitate this same paradigm in which one of the borrower’s representative credit scores at origination is equivalent to the loan’s representative credit score at origination.

 With the introduction of the new credit scores, Fannie Mae intends to disclose the loan representative credit score at origination for the CRT and Historical Loan Performance datasets to maintain consistency between our publicly provided datasets.